broken-bytes/hyve-lang/docs/getting-started/installation.md

 </Tabs>

-After installation, run `hyvec --version`.
-If everything went right it should greet you with the version of the compiler you just installed.
+## Quick Start

+After installation, run `comb init`.
+Comb is Hyve's package manager.
+It allows to create and build projects without all the hassle.
+To build the application, run `comb build`.
+To run it, run `comb run`.